danielgindi/knex-schema-builder/README.md

 * `dropUnique (table, name)`: Drops the unique constraint named `name` in table named `table`
 * `addTimestamps (table)`: Adds the timestamps (*created_at* and *updated_at*) in the table named `table`
 * `dropTimestamps (table)`: Drops the timestamps (*created_at* and *updated_at*) in the table named `table`

-Each action can optionally have a `min_version` and/or `max_version` to specify limits for specific action, whether or not it will be executed.
-I.e if upgrading from an older version, you might not want to create certain columns as they have already been created due to a `createTable` action.

-Each action can optionally have a `"ignore_errors": true` specified to ignore errors on the specific action.

 ## Structure for the *schema.json*